Malaysian Expressway System: Electronic toll collection

-There are three types of the electronic toll collection (ETC) systems, Touch 'n Go card unit, Smart TAG on board unit and RFID tag.
+There are three types of the electronic toll collection (ETC) systems, Touch 'n Go card unit, Smart TAG on board unit, MyRFID tag and contactless credit/debit cards.
 Touch 'n Go and Smart TAG, have been made compulsory in all expressways since 1 July 2004, following the instruction of the Works Minister, Datuk Seri S. Samy Vellu.
 Other electronic payment systems that were previously used by other highway operators such as PLUS TAG for all PLUS expressways network, Express TAG for Shah Alam Expressway, FasTrak for Damansara–Puchong Expressway and Sprint Expressway and SagaTag in Cheras–Kajang Expressway, were abolished in a move to standardise the electronic payment method.
+Toll payments by contactless payment debit and credit cards using the MyDebit, Visa and Mastercard network debuted in Maju Expressway since 3 August 2023.

 Multi Lane Free Flow

 The Multi Lane Free Flow (MLFF) is an electronic toll collection system that allows free flow high speed toll system highway for all its users.
 With MLFF, the current toll lanes at toll plazas will be replaced with readers at gantry across the highway to detect vehicle and deduct toll using the existing ETC when fully implemented.
 The Malaysian Highway Authority (MHA) is planning to implement MLFF system at all highways in stages starting 2010.